Payment Orchestration: What a merchant needs to know

 How to Orchestrate Payments

-At checkout, the payment orchestration platform filters payment options based on specific criteria, such as the customer’s country and risk score.
-The payment is then routed to the most suitable payment provider based on response times, transaction costs, and acceptance rates.
+After the card data is captured at checkout, the orchestrator filters payment options based on specific transaction criteria, such as the customer’s country and risk score.
+The transaction is then routed to the most suitable provider based on payment type, PSP response time, transaction cost, and acceptance rate.
+These decisions are made in real-time.

 Payment Orchestration Use Case

 For example, a global merchant might choose to have transactions processed by providers in the buyer’s home country.
-In this case, payment orchestration can help solve tricky funds flows without the aid of significant supporting technologies.
+In this case, payment orchestration can solve international funds flows without the aid of significant supporting technologies.

 - The customer enters their payment details.

-- The merchant sends the details to a payment service provider, or gateway.
+- The merchant sends the details to a PSP or gateway.

 - This may have happened automatically if the details were sent directly to the PSP.
 If the details are in the merchant’s control, however, there is an opportunity at this step to decide which PSP should be used for the deal.

-- The gateway encrypts the customer’s payment method information and sends it to the acquiring bank and card network (or other payment processor).
+- The customer’s payment method information is tokenized and sent to the acquiring bank and card network (or other payment processor).

 - The merchant’s and customer’s banks verify and authorize the pending transaction.